cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 // ➔ 17
 ```

-You can check if a non-canonical expression is a reduced (canonical) rational
+**To determine if a non-canonical expression is a reduced (canonical) rational
-number by checking the GCD of the numerator and denominator:
+number** check that the GCD of the numerator and denominator is 1.

 ```js example
 const input = ce.parse("\\frac{30}{50}", {canonical: false});